Time-reversal and PT symmetry breaking in non-Hermitian field theories

-One of the most striking implications of non-Hermitian dynamics, which has recently gained renewed interest, is the emergence of dynamical phases via parity-time ($\mathcal{PT}$) symmetry-breaking phase transitions.
-These generate a variety of dissipative structures, such as wave trains~\cite{MALOMED1984,Cummins93,Dangelmayr_1997,Zhabotinsky95,Pan94,BESTEHORN1989}, traveling domains~\cite{Coullet89,Rabaud90_viscous,Goldstein91PT} or states~\cite{Ophaus21,frohoff2021localized,Stegemerten22}, or emergent chiral patterns~\cite{Fruchart2021,zhang2020reconfigurable,Liao21_chiral}.
-Special types of static-dynamic phase transitions exclusive to non-Hermitian dynamics are oscillatory instabilities~\cite{Cross93,cross_greenside_2009} (which may also lead to standing oscillatory patterns~\cite{Pena04_wave_insta,cross_greenside_2009}), and the recently uncovered \textit{critical exceptional points} (CEP).
-The latter stand out by an unconventional mechanism to restore a broken continuous symmetry by ``running along the corresponding Goldstone mode''~\cite{Ashida2020,Fruchart2021, hanai2020critical}.
+One of the most striking implications of non-Hermitian dynamics, which has recently gained renewed interest, is the emergence of dynamical phases via {parity-time ($\mathcal{PT}$) symmetry-breaking phase transitions}. {In this scenario, a static stationary phase with parity symmetry (e.g., a static, mirror-symmetric pattern), becomes dynamical upon loosing this symmetry.
+If the dynamical equations are parity symmetric (meaning that there is no external parity-breaking, e.g., by an external field acting on the system), such dynamical states are manifestations of spontaneous symmetry breaking.
+They must then, by symmetry, always occur as pairs with opposite parity. {A paradigmatic example are pairs of traveling waves that run in opposite directions and are equally likely to appear.} These dynamical system states can be transformed into each other by the action of the $\mathcal{PT}$ operator (combined parity and time inversion).
+Such $\mathcal{PT}$-symmetry breaking transitions} generate a variety of dissipative structures, such as wave trains~\cite{MALOMED1984,Cummins93,Dangelmayr_1997,Zhabotinsky95,Pan94,BESTEHORN1989}, traveling domains~\cite{Coullet89,Rabaud90_viscous,Goldstein91PT} or states~\cite{Ophaus21,frohoff2021localized,Stegemerten22}, or emergent chiral patterns~\cite{Fruchart2021,zhang2020reconfigurable,Liao21_chiral}.
+Important instances of {$\mathcal{PT}$-symmetry breaking,} static-dynamic phase transitions, exclusive to non-Hermitian dynamics, are \textit{oscillatory instabilities}~\cite{Cross93,cross_greenside_2009}, (which may also lead to standing oscillatory patterns~\cite{Pena04_wave_insta,cross_greenside_2009}), and the recently uncovered \textit{critical exceptional points} (CEP).
+While all these concepts are defined mathematically in Secs.~\ref{sec:overview-transitions}, \ref{sec:EPRosc}, \ref{sec:irrexp}, and~\ref{sec:con}, we aim to briefly explain here in words their characteristics.
+Oscillatory instabilities are characterized by an oscillatory component of their dynamics even before the transition, reflected in a non-vanishing imaginary parts of the associated eigenvalues of the linearized dynamical operator [see Fig.~\ref{fig:pre_1}b) for an illustration].
+This oscillatory component becomes apparent when the system is perturbed, and, after crossing the transition, may stabilize into stable periodic motion.
+Critical exceptional points are secondary transitions occurring in phases of broken continuous symmetry, such that there exists a Goldstone mode.
+At the CEP, a critical mode coalesces with the Goldstone mode, as illustrated in Fig.~\ref{fig:pre_1}c.